Support Centre

 5.1.
 Consent

 Data processing may be carried out when the data subject provides prior consent to such processing.
-Consent is defined as any freely given, specific, informed, and unambiguous indication of the data subject's will by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent is defined as any freely given, specific, informed, and unambiguous indication of the data subject's will by which they, by a statement or by clear affirmative action, signify agreement to the processing of personal data relating to them.

 5.2.
 Contract with the data subject